Our Master’s in Interdisciplinary Studies Program Gives You More Options!

 - Complete the degree in under 2 years.

 Why Choose Liberty’s Master’s in Interdisciplinary Studies Program?

 Liberty University’s M.A. in Interdisciplinary Studies graduate program can be completed in convenient 8-week online classes taught from a Christian worldview.
 Liberty’s mission is reinforced by quality professor interactions and faculty dedicated to helping you efficiently complete your graduate program so you can move forward with God’s continued plan for your life.

-Pursuing a master’s in interdisciplinary studies program allows for the ability to customize your degree to maximize your goal potential.
+Pursuing a master’s in interdisciplinary studies program provides the ability to customize your degree to maximize your career opportunities.
 For many students, this may be completing their master’s degree as soon as possible.
-If you have graduate credit from more than one-degree program, our graduate degree in interdisciplinary studies could be the quickest route to completing your degree.
+If you have graduate credits from more than one-degree program, our graduate degree in interdisciplinary studies could be the quickest route to completing your degree.

 Our online master’s degree in interdisciplinary studies program can help equip you with the specific skill set you’re looking for.
 Take advantage of the flexibility offered through the degree customization so you can complete your degree faster or accomplish a goal of earning a master’s degree with dual concentrations!